Skip to main content

 • Unable to understand or tolerate the battery of questionnaires due to physical or mental health issues (i.e., dementia, active psychosis).

-Patient-clinician communication scores3 months
+Patient-clinician communication scores

 The Medical Communication Competence Scale (MCCS) measures patients' perceptions of their competence to effectively communicate.
 The Patients' Self-Competence Subscale of the MCCS has 16-items with a 5 point Likert-type scaling of 5 (important) to 1 (unimportant).
 Higher scores indicate greater perceived self-competence.
 The Quality of Physician-Patient Interaction (QQPPI) measures distinct domains that establish a high quality clinician-provider interaction (i.e.,information exchange, patient involvement, and sharing in the decision making process).
 Fourteen items are summed to yield a total score; higher scores indicate increased quality of communication as perceived by the patient.

-Perceived lung cancer stigma3 months
+Perceived lung cancer stigma

 The Cataldo Lung Cancer Stigma Scale (CLCSS) will be used to assess stigma.
 The CLCSS is a 31 item measure with each item rated on a 4-point Likert-type scale (strongly disagree to strongly agree).
 Higher values indicate higher levels of LCS.The CLCSS was found to be a reliable and valid measure with a diverse sample of people with lung cancer.
 Construct validity was supported by expected relationships with related constructs: self-esteem, depression, social support, and social conflict.
 The total scale Cronbach alpha coefficient was 0.96, the Cronbach alphas for the four subscales were: stigma/shame, 0.96; social isolation, 0.95; discrimination, 0.92; and smoking 0.76.

-Quality of Life (QOL)3 months
+• Quality of Life (QOL)(3 months)